pyinstaller/pyinstaller/README.rst

  - objcopy: Console application to copy and translate object files.
    This typically can be found in the distribution-package `binutils`, too.
+ - build-essential python-dev - This package is required for if you are using pyinstaller on Ubuntu.
+Install using sudo apt-get build-essential python-dev

 - Mac OS X (64bit):